netascode/ansible-dc-vxlan-example/README.md

 ### Step 2 - Create the virtual environment with pyenv

-In this directory you will now create the new virtual environment.
-For pyenv to work you have to install a version of Python that you want to utilize.
-At the _time of this writting_, a common version utilized is python version 3.10.13 so to install this with pyenv would be the command `pyenv install 3.10.13`.
+In this directory you will now create the new virtual environment and install a python version of your choice.
+At the _time of this writting_, a commonly used version is python version 3.10.13.
+Command `pyenv install 3.10.13` will install this version.
 For detailed instructions please visit the [pyenv](https://github.com/pyenv/pyenv) site.

 ```bash
 cd nac-vxlan